 In the final email, he explains how he’s been regularly sending her these memories since before she was born, and how he can’t wait to share them with her once she gets a little older.
 It’s an ad that’s relatable to any father as they realize how quickly their children grow up and reflect on the lifetime of memories they’ve made.

 Appealing to consumer emotions is often the primary focus of holiday advertising, and Father’s Day gives us the opportunity to acknowledge the important male figures in our lives.
-These ads were so successful because of how easy they were to relate to.
-There weren’t any celebrity endorsers, outlandish scenarios, or complex settings; the focus remained on what Father’s Day is all about.
-These ads are proof that brands don’t have to have a self-centered mentality all the time to be successful.
+These ads were so successful because of how relatable they were.
+There weren’t any outlandish scenarios, or complex settings; the focus remained on what Father’s Day is all about.
+These ads are proof brands don’t have to have a self-centered mentality all the time to be successful.
 By taking a step back and creating a more relatable dialogue, they ultimately positioned themselves more positively in the minds of their customers.